-With the theatrical release of The Hobbit earlier this month, it seems like everyone is once again catching “Hobbit fever.”
+With the popularity of The Lord of the Rings trilogy and now the The Hobbit trilogy it seems many fans of these movies are catching “Hobbit fever.”
 And while the movies are filled to the brim with action, heroics, and bravery, there are quite a few characters from the books that have yet to make it to the big screen.
-Characters like:
+Characters like that are so badass, yet haven’t received the attention and notoriety they should, until now.

 Remember in the Fellowship of the Ring when Frodo got skewered by the Witch King and Arwen showed and saved him by taking him to Rivendell?
 What you were really seeing was a character named Glorfindel getting the veritable shaft..
 In the books, Arwen doesn’t show up until way later, and Glorfindel and his beautiful, golden man-locks are what whisks Frodo to safety.
 Rewind to one thousand years before the main story, and Glorfindel pretty much single-handedly defeated the Witch King and his armies in Angmar.
 He was the one who predicted that no mortal man would kill the Witch King.